dkroy/commando/README.md

 No Longer Maintained
 ---------------------------------------------

-**The open source version of Commando.io is not actively being maintained, as we are focusing all of our efforts on our hosted and enterprise solution.**
+**The open source version of Commando.io is no longer being maintained, as we are focusing all of our efforts on our hosted and enterprise solution.**

 If you'd like to try Commando.io hosted; request access to our private beta on our website https://commando.io.